County Cork Ireland · Co. Cork · Kealkill Save · Share

 Jun-Aug

-Long days, settled weather, the stone circle sits in full light.
-The valley path is dry.
-Bantry Bay spreads below.
+Long days and the settled spells that make the open hillside walking easiest.
+The stone circle sits in full light with Bantry Bay below.

 ◉ Go